Broomball: International governing body

 The International Federation of Broomball Associations (IFBA) is the world governing body of broomball.
 Its headquarters are in Canada.

 Every two years the IFBA runs the IFBA World Broomball Championships (also known as the Challenge Cup), an international event with teams from around the world.
 Historically, the championships have been dominated by the North Americans teams.

 International status

 Broomball has been gaining popularity internationally.
 The sport is now an established international recreational sport, played in many countries around the world.
 Canada and the United States are the "powerhouse" nations of the sport, with their local representative teams often battling in prestigious tournaments held annually across North America.

 In Japan, some top teams and players are attracted to regular tournaments.
 Australia holds its annual National Championships in centres across the country and is continually increasing its number of players in a country where ice sports are not considered popular.
 Switzerland and Italy regularly send representative teams to tournaments in North America.
-The United Kingdom hosts nights of fun games at the Broadgate Ice rink in the City of London, which attracts North American players, city workers and people just wanting to give a new sport a try.
 Other broomball nations include Finland, Germany, and Russia.